 To be eligible for a reverse mortgage, you must meet the following criteria, at a minimum:

 - You must be 62 years or older.

 - You must have enough equity in your home – about 50%, but the required amount varies by lender.

-- You must attend a HUD counseling session to learn more about the loan and your options.
+- You must attend a counseling session from a Department of Housing and Urban Development-approved counselor to learn more about the loan and your options.